Crossroads Conference

 Sigma Gamma Epsilon meets monthly.

-Our monthly meeting dates and times for the Fall 2023 semester are listed below.
+Our monthly meeting dates and times for the Spring 2024 semester are listed below.
 Look for details via email about the location and activities planned for each meeting.
 Food is provided at all meetings!
+Meetings listed meet in GY 2049

 Leadership